nerasan/smatch/readme.md

   * Display (current view) - shows character pictures
   * Simplified - only shows character name and the result in a table format
 * Mobile friendly to allow users to simply screenshot their profile page and share their Smatch card.

+## To-Do Items Post Initial Deployment

+* Fix the issue of the profile data loaded from the database, regardless of who is logged in.
+* Add 404/error route to redirect all undefined pages to.
+* Add favicon.

 ## User Feedback